 Lake Technical College is a postsecondary institution designed to provide trained individuals to industry.
-The grading scale for the Practical Nursing program reflects industry standards, as recommended by the Licensed Practical Nursing Advisory Committee.
-The Licensed Practical Nursing Advisory Committee is comprised of industry professionals with current industry knowledge, and approved by the administration of Lake Technical College.
+The grading scale for the Practical Nursing program reflects industry standards, as recommended by the Practical Nursing Occupational Advisory Committee.
+This committee is comprised of industry professionals with current industry knowledge and approved by the administration of Lake Technical College.

 Program grades are based on three criteria: Knowledge, Skills and Professional Skills (Work Habits).
 Each area counts as one-third of the final grade for the grading period.
 Classroom, laboratory, and clinical performance will be included in grades.
-A student must maintain a 77% average for each unit within the PN course and in each overall PN course (PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2, Comprehensive Nursing and Transitional Skills) within each area of knowledge, skills and professional skills to remain in the program,
+A student must maintain a 77% average for each unit within the PN course and in each overall PN course (PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2, Comprehensive Nursing and Transitional Skills) within each area of knowledge, skills and professional skills to remain in the program.